Employee and Recruitment Privacy Notice (“Privacy Notice”)

 • Participating in audits or investigations we are required to do or be subject to by law.

 We may process your personal data when you provide your consent such as when you direct us to provide details to a third party for the purposes of an application (e.g. to a bank for a mortgage application), or when you consent to recording of a phone or video call for training purposes.

 Less commonly, we may use special category or criminal offence data where it is necessary to protect your interests (or someone else’s interests) and you are not capable of giving your consent.

 4. Sharing your data

-Seedrs will need to share your personal data internally (both in the country where you work and in other countries in which we have operations) and may be required to share it with some external parties or associates of Seedrs.
+Seedrs will need to share your personal data internally (both in the country where you work and in other countries in which we have operations) - including with our affiliates in the Republic corporate group, and may be required to share it with some external parties or associates of Seedrs.
 Your information will only be shared if it is necessary or required.

 We may have to share your data with third parties including regulators or other government bodies, and third-party service providers, in accordance with the purposes of processing set out above.
 All such external third-parties are required to take appropriate security measures to protect your personal data in line with our policies and the law.